ONE National Gay & Lesbian Archives: History

-ONE, Inc. was founded in 1952 to publish the nation's first wide-circulated, national homosexual periodical, ONE Magazine.
+One Institute was founded in 1952 as ONE, Inc to publish the nation's first wide-circulated, national homosexual periodical, ONE Magazine.
 In 1953, ONE Inc. became the first gay organization to open a public office in Downtown Los Angeles.
 The original founders include Martin Block, Tony Sanchez (aka Tony Reyes), and Dale Jennings.
 The corporation's original core members included Martin Block, Tony Reyes, Dale Jennings, Guy Rousseau, Merton Bird, Don Slater, William Lambert (aka W. Dorr Legg), Eve Elloree (aka Joan Corbin), and Ann Carll Reid (aka Irma "Corky" Wolf).

 In 1955, ONE Inc. held the ONE Midwinter Institute, the first in a series of conferences to bring together experts and community members to talk about gay and lesbian topics.

 In 1956, ONE Inc. created the ONE Institute, an academic institute for the study of homosexuality under the name of "Homophile Studies".

 In 1957, marking the first time the Supreme Court of the United States explicitly ruled on homosexuality, ONE Inc. fought to distribute its magazine by mail, and prevailed.
 The ruling in the case, One, Inc. v.
 Olesen, not only allowed ONE to distribute its magazine, but also paved the way for other controversial publications to be sent through the U.S. mail.

 Also during the 1950s ONE Inc. became an ad hoc community center and began a library.
-Jim Kepner was involved in adding material to this library.
+Jim Kepner was a primary figure in founding the collection and adding material to the library.

+In 1965, ONE Inc. split into two entities, the second being the Homosexual Information Center (HIC), founded by Don Slater and others.
+HIC took many of the books and archival materials and kept them until 1997, when Slater died and the HIC board voted to return the collection to ONE.